wp-plugins/easy-media-gallery/trunk/readme.txt

 = How do I use the shortcode to my post/page template? =

-There are 2 ways to use the shortcode, once you’ve created you’re media, you can use them in your website simply using the Easy Media Gallery shortcode wizard on top of each page or post editor.
+There are 2 ways to use the shortcode, once you've created your media, you can use them in your website simply using the Easy Media Gallery shortcode wizard on top of each page or post editor.

 `[easy-media med="231,233"]`